Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 ### Path 1 - Rosebud, kaching and motherlode

 We could send a request usually used with bounded actions to arbitrarily set our balance to any desired value, effectively bypassing any intended limitations.
-With our balance set sufficiently high, we could then simply purchase the EPT Tote Bag that contains the flag, completing the challenge without needing any additional exploits.
+With our balance set sufficiently high, we could then simply purchase the EPT Tote Bag that contains the flag, completing the challenge without needing any additional steps.

 In the request shown below, we basically call `setMoney.bind(null, 9001)()`.